tsleng93/SocialBubble/README.md

 # Regenerating results

-To generate the underlying data for the plots in Figures 2, 4, and S3-7, users should run the code 'FinalCode.m', then 'NonComplianceCode.m'.
-After running both, users should then run 'DataMaker.m' to produce the underlying .csv files.
+To generate the underlying data for the plots in Figures 2, 4, and S3-7, users should run the code 'MainCode.m'.
+After running this, users should then run 'DataMaker.m' to produce the underlying .csv files.

 To generate the underlying data for the plots in Figure 3, users should run the code 'figure3Code.m', which runs the code and produces the underlying .csv files.